"Life is really simple, but we insist on making it complicated."

 -Eckhart Tolle

+III.
 The Essence of Non-Duality

 Non-duality, or advaita, is the recognition that all of existence is fundamentally one.
 While our minds perceive the world through distinctions—self and other, subject and object—non-duality reveals these separations as illusions created by thought.
 Beneath the surface of dualistic perception lies an indivisible reality where all things are interconnected and arise from the same source.